fnca-open-standards/ticket/Open-Ticket-Specification.md

 **Is Directional Boring (isDirectionalBoring)** boolean – Will directional boring be used?

 **Is Explosives (isExplosives)** boolean – Will explosives be used?

+**Project Reference (projectReference)** string (100) - This can be used  for a project number, job number, permit number, or project name by the excavator.

+**Excavation Depth Inches (excavationDepthInches)** - The excavation depth, in inches.

 # Excavator